FelipeSSac/ecommerce-linx-vanilla/README.md

 ## 💻 Project

-E-commerce HTML structure based on Figma`s design, using HTML to structure the components, SASS to pre-process the CSS on styling the components and Live Server to preview the project in the browser.
+E-commerce HTML structure based on Figma´s design, using HTML to structure the components, SASS to pre-process the CSS on styling the components and Live Server to preview the project in the browser.

+By using the class "task-item-ending" or "task-item-late" in the articles from section tasks, you can respectively add the "Prazo curto!" and "Atrasado!" tag.

 ## 🎨 Design